 See the photograph above of Hayden, Gray, Hooker, and others at La Veta Pass, Colorado in 1877.

 For more information on all the Surveys see the USGS site The Four Great Surveys of the West.

 Overall the Hayden Survey mapped, collected fossils, studied coal and mineral deposits, made major geological studies (showing, for instance, that the region of the Rockies had formerly been an ocean, that a period of upheavals formed the Rockies, that stratigraphic maps could be made showing rock layers over hundreds of millions of years), botanized (see Townshend Brandegee, Thomas Porter, John Coulter, Asa Gray, and Joseph Hooker), made ethnology studies, charted lands suitable for irrigating, grazing, logging, etc. Hayden made all this information readily available to Congress and the American public, for he felt his life mission was to help open the vast treasures of the West to settlement; he hoped his work would lead all these areas to becoming states in the Union.

-Heucher, Johann Heinrich von, 1677-1747: German physician and Professor of Botany at Wittenberg.
+Heucher, Johann Heinrich von, 1677-1747: Austrian-German physician, Professor of Botany at Wittenberg and founder of its botanical garden, and patron of natural history.
 Heuchera parvifolia

 Hippio, Carl, In William Weber's words, Carl Hippio was "a revered colleague of Johann Lehmann" (1792-1860).
 Lehmann was a Hamburg botanist, Professor of Physics and Natural History, and co-founder of the Hamburg Botanical Garden.
 Potentilla hippiana